negaex/rPeANUt-js/README.md

 It makes use of HTML5 local storage and the Dropbox API to store and synchronize files across sessions and devices.

 The IDE is mobile-web-app capable, allowing it to be run on mobile devices without the of UI the browser.
+It also supports HTML5 caching, allowing it to be run in-browser or as a native app with no internet connection.

 Features coming in future updates:
   1. Macros